 Difficulty: beginner

-The Jerk Chicken is a must in Jamaican cuisine, known for its spice mixture and its inimitable smoked taste.
-Originally from the culinary traditions of the chestnuts (descendants of Africans reduced to slavery), this dish rests on an explosive marinade where the Scotch Bonnet pepper (can be replaced by cayenne pepper), cinnamon, thyme and nutmeg combine for a well -spicy result.
-Traditionally, the chicken is toasted on pimpelly wood, giving it a unique and slightly caramelized flavor.
-This gluten -free recipe will allow you to find the authenticity of the Jerk Chicken at home, whether on the barbecue or in the oven.
-You can serve it with coconut rice, plantain bananas or grilled vegetables.
-So, if you like spicy cuisine, take up the challenge and immerse yourself in Jamaican authenticity with this irresistible recipe!
+Jerk Chicken is a staple of Jamaican cuisine, renowned for its blend of spices and its unmistakable smoky flavor.
+Originating from the culinary traditions of the Maroons (descendants of enslaved Africans), this dish relies on an explosive marinade where Scotch Bonnet peppers (which can be substituted with cayenne pepper), cinnamon, thyme, and nutmeg combine for a truly spicy result.
+Traditionally, the chicken is grilled over chili wood, giving it a unique, slightly caramelized flavor.
+This gluten-free recipe allows you to recreate authentic Jerk Chicken at home, whether on the barbecue or in the oven.
+You can serve it with coconut rice, plantains, or grilled vegetables.
+So, if you love spicy food, take on the challenge and immerse yourself in authentic Jamaican flavors with this irresistible recipe!

 The jerk chicken: a delicious Jamaican recipe for epicated chicken